CAS5118/Corona-Visualization-Emails/README.md

 -"What is your password?"
   -Enter the email password and wait for the visualization to send to the email address.

+  - Make sure this is the password of the sender email

  Part 4: Explanation of output
  -For the output of these user input prompts, the user will see 'Visualization Sent' in the terminal.
 They will then go to the email they inputted as the recipient to find an email from the chosen sender.
  -The text portion of the email will read: